Kulgam

-Kulgam (/ur/), known as Kolgom (/ks/) in Kashmiri, is a town, an administrative division and capital of the Kulgam district in the Indian union territory of Jammu and Kashmir.
-It is located at a distance of 67 km from the summer state capital of Jammu and Kashmir, Srinagar.
-The city is divided into 16 electoral wards that has a population of 23,584, of which 12,605 are males while 10,979 are females.
+Kulgam (/ur/), known as Kolgom (/ks/) in Kashmiri, is a town, the administrative headquarters of Kulgam district in the Indian union territory of Jammu and Kashmir, a region disputed between India and Pakistan.
+It is located approximately 67 km from the summer capital, Srinagar.
+Kulgam district was carved out from the erstwhile Anantnag district on 2 April 2007.
+The town is divided into 16 electoral wards and had a population of 23,584 as of the 2011 census, of which 12,605 were male and 10,979 female.